KapilKhanal/almost.Kapil/content/authors/admin/_index.md

 ---

 # Breaking the ice
 Hello, Glad you found this blog.
 I write about Data,Code and Mathematics.
 Let's have a conversation.
-Coffee or Ice Cream on Me !
-Let's nerd out with data and machine learning systems.<br>
+Coffee or Ice Cream on Me !<br>
 I am an undergrad at Winona State University.
 You can usually find me talking about data , visualization and programming.
 Other than that, I play soccer , ping-pong and binge watch TV shows.This blog almosts mirror me but *not* completely.